Need help?

 26. Maritime emergencies

-Maritime rescue has 20 rescue coordination centers and 87 units integrated into the aero-maritime fleet ready to assist you in case of emergency.
-Remember to always have this information on board:
+Maritime Rescue has 20 rescue coordination centres and 87 units integrated into its air-sea fleet, always available to provide assistance in case of emergency.
+We recommend that you always have the following contact information on board:

 • Maritime emergency telephone number: 900 202 202.